 Formal and Informal Education

-As already mentioned, education is not solely concerned with the basic academic concepts that a student learns in the classroom.
+Education is not solely concerned with the basic academic concepts that a student learns in the classroom.
 Societies also educate their children, outside of the school system, in matters of everyday practical living.
 These two types of learning are referred to as formal education and informal education.

 - Has there ever been a time when your formal and informal educations in the same setting were at odds?
 How did you overcome that disconnect?

-- cultural transmission
+- cultural transmission: